sorrell/sorrell.github.com/_posts/2016-11-02-Postgres-Output-Deleted.md

   ROLLBACK;
 ```

-When I started working PostgreSQL, I was itching for an equivalent.
+When I started working with PostgreSQL, I was itching for an equivalent.
 In the above queries, you can run the the entire query in a single command and see the results thanks to SQL Server Mgmt Studio.
 Unfortunately, PGAdmin is no Mgmt Studio, so we have to hack around a little and **separate into two commands**.
 First we execute the preview by opening a transaction, and then our second step is to rollback that transaction after previewing our results.
 Here's how that might look:

 ```
   BEGIN;